VampToshikazu/VampToshikazu/README.md

 - fujoshis
 - whitewashers and if you think blackwashing exists
 - those emo ppl at the bakery, stay far away from me.
 - if you like/ a fan of - DSMP, killing stalking,your boyfriend game,webtoon boyfriend, hasbin hotel/helluva boss
 - against neopronouns & xenogenders
-- doubles of me, i dont mind cosplays and kinnies if yall are nice
+- doubles of me, i dont mind cosplays and kinnies if yall are nice (tho some days i am unfomfortble w cosplays and kinnes)
 - dudebros [milf hunter,donut,pancake,dolphin jokes ect.]

 ### More info on my carrd! :3